Dee-ui/ieee-cis-fraud-detection/README.md

 **Identity records are almost decided by product type.** The raw figures suggest fraud is 3.75x more likely when an identity record exists.
 That comparison is
 confounded: product W never produces one and also has the lowest fraud rate.
 Restricted to products where the flag varies, the difference is 1.39x.
-The model later confirmed this, ranking the flag 270th of 284 features with a SHAP value of exactly zero.
+The model later settled it, ranking the flag 270th of 284 features with a SHAP value of exactly zero.

 **The 339 anonymous V columns have hidden structure.** They fall into 15 blocks that go blank on identical rows.
 Eight of the fifteen interleave through each